Call one of our locations now!

 What is CorneaL surgery?

-The cornea is the outermost layer of your eye, made up of three layers: inner epithelial tissue, middle stroma, and outer endothelium.
-These layers help to protect the eyes from injury and infection.
-However, these layers can become damaged in a variety of different ways, causing pain and even loss of vision.
+The cornea is the outermost layer of the eye and comprises three layers: the inner epithelial tissue, the middle stroma, and the outer endothelium.
+These layers help protect the eyes from injury and corneal infection.
+However, these layers can become damaged in a variety of ways, causing pain and even loss of vision.

 Not all surgeries are the same, especially for the cornea.
-Depending on the reason, there are different customized surgeries for specific patients.
-Regular procedures include full-thickness corneal surgeries, partial-thickness surgeries, as well as corneal transplant surgery like endothelial keratoplasty.
+Depending on the reason, different surgeries may be tailored to the specific patient.
+Regular procedures include full-thickness corneal surgeries, partial-thickness surgeries, and corneal transplant procedures, such as endothelial keratoplasty.
 All of these treatment options are usually performed on an outpatient basis.

 Background

 Corneal surgery restores vision by repairing damaged tissue.
-It is the main purpose of doing the procedure.
+This is the main purpose of the procedure.
 Both genetic and environmental causes can lead to corneal injury, which can be treated through corneal surgery.

 Some corneal injuries may not be serious enough to cause blindness.
 If an injury causes damage deep within the eye, it may cause partial vision loss.
 Treatment by a professional is still required for these corneal conditions.

-Genetic factors may include hereditary eye conditions such as progressive keratoconus, Fuch’s dystrophy, and Graft vs. Host Disease.
+Genetic factors may include hereditary diseases, such as progressive keratoconus, Fuch’s dystrophy, and graft vs. host disease.
 These conditions affect the eyes to varying extents but may limit vision.

-Depending on the reason for which cornea surgery was performed, there may be several different benefits associated with it.
-Corneal surgery can help prevent bulging in the corneas, which can affect your eyesight and, in some cases cause them to appear different from normal.
+Depending on the reason for which corneal surgery is performed, there may be several associated benefits.
+Corneal surgery can help prevent bulging in the corneas.
+It can affect your eyesight and, in some cases, cause them to appear different from normal.
 Surgeries can also help eliminate eye discomfort caused by the damaged cornea.

-Corneal diseases were once exclusively treated by performing a full-thickness cornea procedure.
-For any given surgical procedure, this one was used to treat several different types of eye conditions.
+Corneal diseases were once exclusively treated by performing a full-thickness corneal procedure.
+For any given surgical procedure, this method was used to treat several types of eye conditions.
 Individuals who had previously failed surgery can now get customized procedures to treat their conditions.

 New approaches allow physicians to provide more precise treatments.
 These methods may involve grafting techniques, which help to shorten surgery times.
 Thin tissue grafts are now commonly used to speed up the healing process.